awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 To import a file list for the tree filter, choose **Import**\.
 Choose a file to import, and then choose **Open**\.
 Choose **Apply**, and then choose **Close**\.

-CSV files have the following format:
+CSV files use semicolon as the separator and have the following format:
 + `object_type` is the type of object that you want to find\.
 + `database_name` is the name of database where this object exists\.
 + `schema_name` is the name of schema where this object exists\.